nathanccz/nathanccz/README.md

   </a>

   </p>
         <p><strong>React/Vite, GSAP, Node/Express</strong> - A movie discovery app that leverages Groq AI API to generate recommendations via chat - just ask it any film-related question you like!
-You can also fave, review or add titles to your watchlist.</p>
+You can also fave, review or add titles to your watchlist as you discover new titles.</p>
     </td>
   </tr>